mideind/EmblaFlutterApp/README.md

 In order to work as intended, the app requires a Service Account JSON configuration file containing a key for Google's Speech-to-Text API.
-Get this document from Google's API console and and save it at the following path within the repository:
+Get this document from Google's API console and save it at the following path within the repository:

 ```keys/gaccount.json```